joachim-brechtel/aws-forge-templates-test/templates/cdn/README-cdnprivate.md

 ## CloudFront CDN for private deployments

 The [AtlassianCDNInternal.template.yaml](AtlassianCDNInternal.template.yaml) template deploys a CloudFront CDN for Atlassian deployments that are **hosted on AWS but not accessible publicly**.
-These are Jira or Confluence sites whose `Service URL`s are only accessible within private networks.
+These are deployments whose `Service URL`s are only accessible within private networks.

 [AtlassianCDNInternal.template.yaml](AtlassianCDNInternal.template.yaml) requires the following parameters to do access your private deployment: